Looking Closely at the Growth Curve for Genius Brands International Inc. (GNUS)

 Genius Brands International Inc. (NASDAQ:GNUS) changed by 0.00% from its latest closing price compared to the recent 1-year high of $3.12.
-The company’s stock price has collected -4.80% of loss in the last five trading sessions.
-Press Release reported on 12/02/21 that Genius Brands Announces Strategic Investment in Germany’s ‘Your Family Entertainment AG’ Taking Control of One of Europe’s Largest Animation Catalogues and Children’s Broadcasters
+The company’s stock price has collected -1.68% of loss in the last five trading sessions.
+Press Release reported 12 hours ago that Genius Brands Appoints Financial Markets and Entertainment Industry Executive Zrinka Dekic as Chief Financial Officer

 Is It Worth Investing in Genius Brands International Inc. (NASDAQ :GNUS) Right Now?